 Our new development

-Our new development to build two new acute inpatient wards at the Peter Hodgkinson Centre in Lincoln is part of our focus to provide ensuite accommodation for all our patients, finally removing outdated shared dormitory wards across all our sites.
+Our new development is to build two new acute inpatient wards at the Peter Hodgkinson Centre in Lincoln It is part of our focus to provide ensuite accommodation for all our patients.
+This will finally remove outdated shared dormitory wards across all our sites.

-The two new 19 bed wards will provide separate ensuite accommodation for our patients with ground floor access to a courtyard area for peace and quiet.
+The two new 19 bed wards will provide separate ensuite accommodation for our patients.
+Patients will have ground floor access to a courtyard area for peace and quiet.
 The outdoor environment offers major benefits to our patients helping to support their recovery.